 Dear SaaStr: What do you look for when hiring a VP of Product for a B2B SaaS?
 In particular, the dilemma I’m facing is hiring between a SaaS expert or a target market expert.

-First, I’d go for a SaaS expert over a domain/target market expert in just about any senior hire — VP Product, VP Sales, VP Marketing.
+Second, I’d go for a SaaS expert at your ACV (price point) over a domain expert in just about any senior hire — VP Product, VP Sales, VP Marketing.

 The general reason is this: we overvalue domain expertise.
 Everyone else in the company already understands the market.
-The new guys should have plenty of wingmen until she or he picks that part up.
+The new folks should have plenty of help to draw upon until the pick the domain expertise part up.
 If I’d looked for great e-signature experts in ’06 and ’07, we’d have gone bankrupt before I’d found any.
 Didn’t much matter.

 The reason I strongly recommend SaaS experience (from a successful but probably not BigCo experience) is the sheer volume of features and workflows and customer demands over B2C or freemium products, and other domains.
 Folks outside of SaaS and enterprise can struggle to manage dozens of enterprise-grade integrations (with deep workflow integrations in each), juggle 1000s of customer-centric feature requests, and balance that all out with the Future Vision …